 Bonawitz, E. (2025).
 Invited Keynote for the 2025 BCCCD conference.
+The Power of Prediction: Mechanisms of children's curiosity and learning.
 Budapest, Hungary.

 Bonawitz, E., (2024) Keynote symposium "Curiosity-Driven Learning and Predictive Models".
 The role of prediction in children's curiosity and science learning.
 International Conference on Development and Learning (ICDL).
 IEEE.
 Austin, TX.